thieu1995/permetrics/docs/source/pages/quick_start.rst

 Examples
 ========

-.. include:: examples/functional_style.rst
+There are several ways you can use a performance metrics in this library.
+However, the most used are these two ways: functional-based and object-oriented based programming.
+We will go through detail of how to use 3 main type of metrics (regression, classification, and clustering) with these two methods.

-.. include:: examples/oop_style.rst
+.. include:: examples/regression.rst
-.. include:: examples/multiple_metrics.rst
+.. include:: examples/classification.rst
-.. include:: examples/multiple_outputs_multiple_metrics.rst
+.. include:: examples/clustering.rst

-For more usage examples please look at [examples](/examples) folder.

 .. toctree::